William A. Wellman: Personal life and death

-Dorothy starred in Wellman's 1933 film Wild Boys of The Road and had seven children with him, including actors Michael Wellman, William Wellman Jr., Maggie Wellman, and Cissy Wellman.
+Dorothy starred in Wellman's 1933 film Wild Boys of the Road and had seven children with him, including actors Michael Wellman, William Wellman Jr., Maggie Wellman, and Cissy Wellman.
 His daughter Kathleen "Kitty" Wellman married actor James Franciscus, although they later divorced.
 His first daughter is Patty Wellman, and he had a third son, Tim Wellman.

+In 1974, Wellman published his autobiography, A Short Time for Insanity.

 William Wellman died of leukemia in 1975 at his Brentwood home in Los Angeles.
 He was cremated, and his ashes were scattered at sea.
-His widow Dorothy, at age 95, died on September 16, 2009 in Brentwood, California.
+His widow Dorothy, at age 95, died on September 16, 2009, in Brentwood, California.

 Career assessments

 Decades after Wellman's death, William Jr. wrote two biographies about his father, The Man and His Wings: William A. Wellman and the Making of the First Best Picture (2006) and Wild Bill Wellman—Hollywood Rebel (2015).
 Fellow filmmakers have also examined Wellman's career.
 Richard Schickel in 1973 devoted an episode of his PBS series The Men Who Made the Movies to Wellman, and in 1996, Todd Robinson made the feature-length documentary Wild Bill: Hollywood Maverick.